+VI.
 Disbursement of Financial Aid

 All aid funds are awarded for the entire academic year, one-half of which are credited to each semester.
-With the exception of the College Work-Study Program where the students are paid weekly as work is performed, aids fund are applied directly to student charges at the beginning of each semester.
+With the exception of the College Work-Study Program where students are paid weekly as work is performed, aid funds are applied directly to student charges at the beginning of each semester.